martanto/multigas/wiki/API-Reference.md

-`completeness` as a percentage in `[0, 100]` — the file written by [`extract_daily`](#extract_daily)) as a bar-style availability chart via the [`data-availability`](https://pypi.org/project/data-availability/) package, and save it next to the CSV with a `.png` suffix (150 dpi).
-The matplotlib figure is always closed after saving, so repeated calls don't accumulate open figures.
+`completeness` as a percentage in `[0, 100]` — the file written by [`extract_daily`](#extract_daily)) as a bar-style availability chart via the [`data-availability`](https://pypi.org/project/data-availability/) package, and save it next to the CSV with a `.png` suffix (150 dpi, `bbox_inches="tight"`).
+Bars span the full day with no gap, and days absent from the CSV (the missing days `extract_daily` skips) are drawn in light grey (`#e0e0e0`).
+The seaborn `whitegrid` style is applied via a scoped `sns.axes_style(...)` context, so the caller's global matplotlib `rcParams` are left untouched.
+The figure is always closed after saving, so repeated calls don't accumulate open figures.

 Plotting is a secondary output, so failures are soft: any exception while reading, drawing, or saving is logged at `WARNING` and `None` is